 Design is supposed to be an objective problem solving process, and that's what we all aim to do – but being a professional doesn't mean we can check our humanity at the door.
 Each designer has a unique perspective through which we see the world, and two designers might create radically different solutions for the same problem, both equally valid.

-I'm sure another designer would take the Savarakatini logo design process in a completely different direction, but the client chose me, so she ended up with a logo that has a tail.
+I'm sure another designer would take this marketing communications agency logo design in a completely different direction, but the client chose me, so they ended up with a logo that has a tail.

 The best judge of designer's style is their portfolio.
 If you like what they did for other people, you'll like what they do for you.